Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

-and let $F^{-1}(y) = \min_x \{ x : F(x)=y \}$.
-Define $\gamma : \mathbb{N} \rightarrow \R$ as the pointwise smallest, monotonically decreasing function satisfying
+and let $F^{-1}(y) = \inf_x \{ x : F(x)\leq y \}$.
+Define $\gamma \colon \mathbb{N} \rightarrow \R$ as the pointwise smallest, monotonically decreasing function satisfying

 The function $\gamma$ is guaranteed to exist by Assumption~\ref{eqn:NIAB_assumption_limit} and bounds the deviation from the limit value as the sequence of iterates $j$ increases.
-For hyperparameter optimization, $\gamma$ is the deviation of the validation error of a configuration trained on a subset of resources versus the maximum number of allocatable resources.
-Define $\Rmax$ as the first index such that $\gamma(\Rmax)=0$ if it exists, otherwise set $\Rmax=\infty$.
+For hyperparameter optimization, this follows from the fact that $\ell_k$ uniformly converges to $\ell_*$ for all $x\in\X$.
+In addition, $\gamma$ can be interpretted as the deviation of the validation error of a configuration trained on a subset of resources versus the maximum number of allocatable resources.
+Finally, define $\Rmax$ as the first index such that $\gamma(\Rmax)=0$ if it exists, otherwise set $\Rmax=\infty$.
 For $y \geq 0$ let $\gamma^{-1}(y) = \min \{j \in \mathbb{N} \colon \gamma(j) \leq y \}$, using the convention that $\gamma^{-1}(0):= R$ which we recall can be infinite.

 As previously discussed, there are many real-world scenarios in which $\Rmax$ is finite and known.
-For instance, if increasing subsets of the full dataset is used as a resource, then the maximum number of resources cannot exceed the full dataset size, and thus $\gamma(k)=0$ for all $k \geq R$ where $\Rmax$ is the (known) full size of the dataset.
+For instance, if increasing subsets of the full data set is used as a resource, then the maximum number of resources cannot exceed the full data set size, and thus $\gamma(k)=0$ for all $k \geq R$ where $\Rmax$ is the (known) full size of the data set.
 In other cases such as iterative training problems, one might not want to or know how to bound $\Rmax$.
 We separate these two settings into the \emph{finite horizon} setting where $\Rmax$ is finite and known, and the \emph{infinite horizon} setting where no bound on $\Rmax$ is known and it is assumed to be infinite.
 While our empirical results suggest that the finite horizon may be more practically relevant for the problem of hyperparameter optimization, the infinite horizon case has natural connections to the literature, and we begin by analyzing this setting.

-\subsection{Infinite horizon setting ($\Rmax=\infty$)}
+\subsection{Infinite Horizon Setting ($\Rmax=\infty$)}